-Remember that user adoption is just not about activity, it’s about building confidence in your product and in your product’s vision and mission.
-That’s a job for the entire company, but also one in which customer success and product teams are expertly poised to execute.
+Remember that user adoption is just not about activity, it’s about building users’ confidence in your product and in your product’s vision and mission.
+That’s a job for the entire company, but also one in which customer success and product teams are well-positioned to execute.

 It is largely up to customer success teams to own customer relationships and be proactive against potential churn, but the product itself must also pull its weight.
 Product teams can be on the hook for customer churn by making sure the product is optimized to help users consistently find value.
 That can mean making sure features are working properly, bugs are addressed, and user feedback is used to drive future iterations and product roadmap decisions.

 - Sentiment (customer feedback)